Elizabeth Key Grinstead: Early life and education

-Adulthood, child, and freedom suit
+William Grinstead and Key's freedom suit

+William Grinstead

 In about 1650, Mottram paid for passage for a group of 20 young white English indentured servants to Coan Hall, his plantation in Northumberland County.
 To encourage development, the Crown had awarded Virginia colonists headrights of 50 acre of land for each person they transported to the colony; generally, these persons were indentured servants.
 Each indentured person would serve for six years to pay for the passage from England.

 One of these servants was 16-year-old William Grinstead (also spelled Greenstead), a young lawyer.
 (He is considered the immigrant English ancestor of numerous descendants of Grinstead and spelling variations.)
 Although Grinstead's parents are not known, he may have learned law as the younger son of an attorney.
 Under the English common law of primogeniture, only the eldest son could inherit the father's real property, so many younger sons crossed the Atlantic to seek their lives and fortunes in the American colonies.

 Recognizing Grinstead's value, Mottram used the young man for representation in legal matters for Coan Hall.
 During this period, Grinstead and Elizabeth Key began a relationship and had a son together, whom they named John Grinstead.
 They were prohibited from marrying while Grinstead was serving his indenture.
 Elizabeth Key's future was uncertain.

-1655 freedom suit
+Key's 1655 freedom suit

-After Mottram died in 1655, the overseers of his estate classified Elizabeth Key and her infant son, John, as Negroes (and essentially as slaves and part of the property assets of the estate).
+After Mottram died in 1655, the overseers of his estate had to sort Mottram's 11 unfree persons into categories of "servants" (meaning they were born free and signed a contact to make them indentured servants) and "negroes" (meaning they were born unfree and are enslaved property of that estate).
+Due to Key's African heritage, the overseers classified Key and her infant son, John, as Negroes.
 With William Grinstead acting as her attorney, Key sued the estate over her status, saying she was an indentured servant who had served past her term and that her son was thus freeborn.
 At 25, Elizabeth had been a servant for a total of 19 years, having served 15 years with Mottram.
-According to Taunya Lovell Banks in the Akron Law Review, at that time "subjecthood" rather than "citizenship" was more important for determining a person's social status in the young colony.
+According to Taunya Lovell Banks in the Akron Law Review, "subjecthood" rather than "citizenship" was more important for determining a person's social status in the young colony.